 - The Open Air Ice Rink.
-For £7 a session, you can skate on real ice against the beautiful backdrop of Marischal College.
+For £5 (off peak) or £8 a session, you can skate on real ice against the beautiful backdrop of Marischal College.

 - Festive Fairground Rides.
-There is a wide variety of rides to please everyone from the thrill seekers to the more cautious individuals.
+There is a wide variety of rides to please everyone from the thrill seekers to younger visitors.

 - Curated in the Quad.
-An open-air Christmas Market organised by charity Charlie House showcasing locally produced crafts, arts and gifts.
+Do you want to find the perfect gift?
+Visit this open-air Christmas Market organised by charity Charlie House showcasing locally produced crafts, arts and gifts.

 You can learn more about the Christmas Village on the Aberdeen City Council website.

-Other highlights include live music at the Music Hall, shows at the P&J Live and even a Christmas event at Crathes Castle.
+Other highlights include pantos, live Christmas music and even comedy shows.
 See what’s on this festive season.